JonathanPimentelJr/Familink_UMB-/README.md

 We primarily focused on the frontend aspect of the app,  Expo Go is the mobile app used to do so We opted to do manual testing, debugging and Expo would compile and run in real-time and send render/syntax/and logical errors immediately

+# React Native
+Fullstack development for all mobile app development using transpiling to automatically convert the code to native ios/android functionality

+# Expo
+Use development build instead of emulator build on Xcode

+# appwrite
+backend server  controlling the users and what files can be uploaded.

 # Required Installations for the project
 download Node.Js: https://nodejs.org/en